Articles

 Early symptoms of Alzheimer's dementia

-- Having a hard time concentrating, planning or problem-solving.
+- Trouble with concentration, planning or problem-solving.

 - Withdrawal from work events or social engagements.